FailedSave/storytelling-guide/Guide.md

 ## Starting Out

 To start the game, figure out what you want to happen.
-It would be too distracting to actually use my real fetishes in this document, I'll do something that's broadly sexy and a little unusual but so let's plan a scenario:
+It would be too distracting to actually use my real fetishes in this document, so I'll do something that's sexy and just a little unusual.
+I'll plan the scenario:

 > In this story, I want a vampire woman to seduce me, drink my blood, and turn me into a vampire.